 Locate a PostScript, EPS, TIFF, JPEG or PDF file using the Windows Browser or Windows Explorer and drag&drop it on this window.
-You can the supplied testfile.ps for your first tests, you can find it in the PStill folder - that is where you just had told the installer to place the program file, by default (on XP): c:\Program Files\GPStill.
+Use the supplied testfile.ps for your first tests, you can find it in the PStill folder - that is where you just had told the installer to place the program file, by default c:\Program Files\GPStill.

-Your PStill window should now look like this:
+Your PStill window will now look like this:

-PDF PStill/Win - TIFF/JPEG/GIF/BMP/EPS/PS/PDF to PDF 🔲 🗆 🔯

-Ready to convert - click 'Start Conversion'

-Take Input from: C:\test\out2\PStillTest.ps

-PDF Output: C:\test\out2\PStillTest.pdf

-More Options Show Log Open Result Start Cor version
+PDF PStill/Win 1.61 - TIFF/JPEG/EPS/PS/PDF to PDF PStill is ready - drag some files on this window Take Input from: C:\Programme\GPStill\testfile.ps Set PDF Output: C:\Programme\GPStill\testfile.pdf Set More Options Show Log Open PDF Start Convers ion

-Hint: You may to drag&drop onto the window area, but not on the text fields.
+Hint: You need to drag&drop onto the window area, but not on the text fields!
 Otherwise only the text field content is affected.
+Also dragging multiple jobs will work only if you drag them on the window.
 Use e.g. the status field 'PStill is ready - ...' as a drop target.